-‘Discriminatory against single men, married women’: Plea in Delhi HC challenges surrogacy law
+Surrogacy law is discriminatory against single men, married women, says plea in Delhi High Court

 The Delhi High Court on Friday issued a notice to the Union government on a petition challenging some provisions of the Surrogacy (Regulation) Act and the Reproductive Technology (Regulation) Act, PTI reported.

-Petitioners Karan Balraj Mehta and Pankhuri Chandra said that laws discriminated against a single man who wants to become a father and a married woman who wishes to expand her family through surrogacy, Bar and Bench reported.
+Petitioners Karan Balraj Mehta and Pankhuri Chandra said that laws discriminated against single men who want to become fathers and a married women who wish to expand their families through surrogacy, Bar and Bench reported.

-Currently, the law does not allow a single man to have child through surrogacy.
-A married woman can only avail surrogacy services if she is unable to produce a child due to medical conditions.
-Otherwise, for a woman to avail of surrogacy services, she must be a widow or a divorcee aged between 35 and 45.
+Currently, the law does not allow single men to have child through surrogacy.
+Married women can only avail surrogacy services if they are unable to produce a child due to medical conditions.
+Otherwise, for women to avail of surrogacy services, they must be aged between 35 and 45 and widowed or divorced.

-A woman can only offer surrogacy if she is aged between 25 and 35 and married with at least one biological child.
-The laws also require the surrogate to be genetically related to the couple who intend to have a child through this method, their petition said.
+Women can only offer surrogacy if they are aged between 25 and 35 and married with at least one biological child.
+The laws also require a surrogate to be genetically related to the couple who intend to have a child through this method, their petition said.

 “The needless conditions of being genetically related, of a particular age, married and already having at least one child only constrict the universe of available candidates who may otherwise become healthy surrogate mothers,” the petition stated.